Saturday October 30: 10:00am-2:00pm

 Has your alley or side-yard become a dumping grounds for all your hard to get rid of stuff?
 Left-overs from yard improvement projects, brush too large for city pick up, piles of dirt/sand/landscape rock, and so much more can quickly become an eyesore.
 If you’ve struggled to figure out how to get rid of these items, you’re in luck!
-On Saturday, October 17, we’re hosting an Autumn Alley Clean Up at the parking lot of St Johns Lutheran Church (4824 Nicollet Ave S -Enter parking lot off Rustic Lodge).
-Register online for a time slot between 10:00am and 2:00pm for a chance to ditch your debris in our dumpsters.
+On Saturday, October 30, we’re hosting an Autumn Alley Clean Up at the parking lot Washburn High School.
+Register online here for a chance to ditch your debris in our dumpsters.
+We ask for a suggested donation of $10 per load to help cover our dumpster rental costs.

 This is also a great chance to clean up your overgrowth in the alley to ensure proper access and clear sight lines before snow plowing season.
 A bonus: we’ve secured a dumpster company that is able to recycle on average 75% of general debris and of course, 100% of organics!